sokematgraph/SOKE-Graph/README.md

 An ontology is a hierarchical organization of concepts relevant to a scientific or technical field.
 It typically includes:

-- High-level categories (e.g., Environment, Process, Material, Application)
+- High-level layers (e.g., Environment, Process, Material, Application)
-- Sub-concepts under each category
+- Categories under each layer
-- Keyword patterns or synonyms that help detect these concepts in paper texts
+- Keyword patterns or synonyms that help detect these categories in paper texts

 This structure allows the system to semantically tag and classify papers—even when different terminology is used.